NTT Builds AI That Maps Expert Decisions So Interns Can Pretend They Know What They’re Doing

 In a move sure to delight overworked managers and terrify knowledge workers everywhere, NTT has unveiled the world’s first AI that turns expert-level decision-making into a glorified flowchart—because apparently “learning on the job” now means asking ChatGPT what your boss would do.

-The Tokyo-based telecom giant announced today that it has successfully trained a large language model to watch seasoned professionals do their jobs and then reconstruct their thought process with “approximately 90% accuracy.”
-This is either an incredible feat of engineering… or the world’s most expensive attempt to automate common sense.
+The Tokyo-based telecom giant announced that it has successfully trained a large language model to watch seasoned professionals do their jobs and then reconstruct their thought process with “approximately 90% accuracy.”
+This is either an incredible feat of engineering… or the most expensive way yet to automate common sense.
+If you’ve ever been told “there are no dumb questions,” congratulations: there are now machine-readable ones.

-NTT says the goal is to help underqualified staff mimic expert responses in fields like call centers and security incident response—two jobs famously known for being chill and not at all high-stakes.
-By analyzing massive dialogue datasets, the system reconstructs the Q&A logic used by pros and turns it into structured trees of “if-this-then-that” decision paths.
-Basically: a choose-your-own-adventure for not screwing up customer support.
+NTT says the goal is to help underqualified staff mimic expert responses in fields like call centers and security incident response — two jobs famously known for being low-pressure, unimportant, and definitely not the places where small mistakes cost millions.
+By analyzing massive dialogue datasets, the system reconstructs the Q&A logic used by pros and turns it into structured “if-this-then-that” decision paths.

 🎓 The AI That Knows What Karen Will Ask Before She Does

-Here's how it works, and we swear we’re not making this up:
+Here’s how it works, and we swear this is straight from NTT’s own description, not a SiliconSnark parody:

-- Step 1: The AI reads thousands of conversations and flags all the questions and suggestions, kind of like your one coworker who copies you on every email “for context.”
+Step 1: The AI reads thousands of conversations and flags all the questions and suggestions, kind of like your one coworker who CC’s you on every single email “just in case.”

-- Step 2: It creates master lists and backtracks who said what, when, and why, like a nosy office gossip with access to logs.
+Step 2: It creates master lists and backtracks who said what, when, and why — basically, a nosy office gossip, except with server logs instead of hallway whispers.

-NTT tested the tech on a public dataset (FloDial) and claims it recreated 90% of the expert decision pathways.
-The remaining 10% likely involve irrational executive decisions, IT tickets that “resolve themselves,” or the eternal mystery of why rebooting works.
+NTT tested the tech on a public dataset called FloDial, which sounds like a productivity app but is actually a massive archive of dialogue data.
+They claim it recreated 90% of expert decision pathways.
+The other 10%?
+Those are the black swan scenarios: the irrational executive decisions, the IT tickets that “resolve themselves,” and the eternal mystery of why rebooting fixes problems nobody can explain.

 💼 From Human Expertise to “Good Enough” Automation

-What’s actually impressive (and maybe terrifying) is the long-term vision.
-NTT wants to feed these decision trees into AI systems so that the machines can eventually skip the humans altogether.
-That means your favorite support agent “Jason” might soon be a bot following a flowchart made from Jason’s old Slack logs.
+Here’s where it gets spicy: the long-term plan isn’t just to give new hires a better crib sheet.
+It’s to feed these decision trees into AI systems so the machines can skip the humans entirely.
+Your favorite support agent “Jason” might soon be a bot following a flowchart reverse-engineered from Jason’s old Slack messages.

-It’s business succession planning meets Blade Runner: when your best employees leave, their ghost lives on in a vaguely helpful AI assistant.
+Think about it: business succession planning meets Blade Runner.
+When your best employees leave, their ghost lives on inside a vaguely helpful AI assistant — eternally patient, incapable of PTO requests, and never passive-aggressively responding “per my last email.”

 🧾 In Conclusion, Please Refer to the Flowchart

-NTT’s innovation is a dazzling display of what LLMs can do—and a reminder that we are just a few short iterations away from everyone in middle management being replaced by an autocomplete function.
+NTT’s innovation is undeniably impressive — a dazzling display of what LLMs can do when trained on domain-specific conversations.
+But it’s also a reminder that we are just a few short iterations away from every workplace having its own “house AI,” trained on years of internal chatter and capable of replacing the corporate brain trust in milliseconds.

-The next time someone asks, “Can we document institutional knowledge before Karen retires?”—you can smile and say:
+The next time someone in a strategy meeting asks, “Can we document institutional knowledge before Karen retires?” you can smile and say:

 “Already done.
 We fed Karen into the machine.”